Players pay respects to Kobe Bryant at Australian Open - WHIZ News

 “A terrible day for sport.
 He’s one of the great, great champions.”

-Gauff lost in the fourth round at the U.S. Open last year and beat defending Australian Open champion Naomi Osaka here before losing in the fourth round at Melbourne Park to fellow American Sofia Kenin.
+Gauff lost in the fourth round at the U.S. Open last year and beat defending Australian Open champion Naomi Osaka in Melbourne before losing in the fourth round to Sofia Kenin.

-She was still in contention in the doubles with another U.S. teeanger, Caty McNally on Monday.
+She was still in contention in doubles with another U.S. teeanger, Caty McNally, on Monday.
 Gauff and McNally both wrote inscriptions on their tennis shoes for their match.

 “It’s a huge loss for the world, for the sport … for the family,” she said.